Spartan Race: Spartan Trail

 Spartan Trail is a trail running race that takes place in the wilderness with no obstacles.
 Races can be either a 10K or a half-marathon.

 Series

 Honor

 The Honor Series made its debut in 2016.
 The races occur on military bases throughout the country and are open to current military, veterans, and the general public.
 The course runs from 4–5 miles and contains obstacles similar to the other races.

 Stadium (Stadion)

 These events are typically three-mile sprint-style races with more than 15 obstacles, and are held at baseball and football stadiums across the United States.
-The name Stadion (running race) (or stade, Ancient Greek: στάδιον) is drawn from an ancient running event, part of the Ancient Olympic Games and the other Panhellenic Games.
+The name stadion (or stade, Ancient Greek: στάδιον) is drawn from an ancient running event, part of the Ancient Olympic Games and the other Panhellenic Games.

 Some of the stadium-themed obstacles include: